-In our complex world, your Notes email may be read using another email system; you need to be confident it will be accessible.
+In our complex world, your Notes email may be read using another email system; you need to be confident it will be accessible, readable and professional.

 Many emails contain doclinks, created by applications or users, and those doclinks must work even if the recipient has Microsoft Outlook or Gmail or a generic web mail.
 CoexLinks will convert doclinks based on your needs to a format accepted by any recipient.

 Many emails are formatted carefully with the expectation that the recipients will see what has been created.
 Without a high fidelity conversion to MIME, your recipients may not see the careful professional email you crafted.
 CoexLinks Fidelity will give you the confidence to put your best effort forward.

 Encrypted email and email with content which does not convert properly to external email will be saved in an internal Message Store, and a link to the internal copy will be sent to allow your users outside of Notes to open it inside of Notes.
 Full Notes/Domino security is maintained.

 The complexities of collaboration and coexistence, made a little bit simpler.

 See for yourself, or share with others in your organization...